Boisea

-In North America, Boisea trivittata is native to most of the continental United States, excluding California, and also in center and Eastern regions of Canada, such as Ontario, Quebec, parts of Manitoba and the Atlantic Provinces.
-Boisea rubrolineata is native to western continental Canada, found in the distribution area of boxelder maple, such as the provinces of Saskatchewan, Alberta and British Columbia, and in some places on the United States.
+In North America, Boisea trivittata is native to most of the continental United States, excluding California and the Pacific Northwest, and also in center and Eastern regions of Canada, such as Ontario, Quebec, parts of Manitoba and the Atlantic Provinces.
+Boisea rubrolineata is native to western continental Canada, found in the distribution area of boxelder maple, such as the provinces of Saskatchewan, Alberta and British Columbia, as well as the western states of California, Oregon, Washington, and Idaho in the United States.

 Exocrine secretions of these bugs have also been extensively studied.